 Description

-• Middle and High School Science Teachers
+• Upper Elementary, Middle and High School Science Teachers

 Description

 The three-day Teachers on the Estuary workshop will get teachers outside on the estuary and marsh, learning by doing.
-It will also expose teachers to a Reserve scientist, who will present on current research and provide applicable ways of teaching scientific concepts back in the classroom.
-And new this year, the Institute for Humane Education will present on how to use their four-part Solutionary Framework to prepare students to be water stewards.
+It will also expose teachers to Reserve scientists, who will present on current research and provide applicable ways of teaching scientific concepts back in the classroom.
+This TOTE workshop will equip teachers with activities they can replicate with their students.
+Time for reflection while nature journaling and processing with fellow teachers will be provided each day.

 Each teacher will receive a $150 stipend, as well as $150 worth of equipment to use with students.
 Teachers traveling a distance will also receive free lodging in Wells.
 Breakfast snacks and lunch are provided each day of the workshop.